Jeremiah33-3/C-and-Computer-Organisation/C-Language.md

 > the namespace, var/const names

 - **constants**
-> vairables with fixed values. cannot be redeclared once defined
+> vairables with fixed values. cannot be redeclared once defined.
+> a symbol whose value never changes (not in python, you can still change the value)
+- define using preprocessor directives: cannot simply change the value (disallowed in C)

 - **strings**
 > array of characters ending with a null character (‘\0’).